 Though the field was well managed, disease symptoms were still observed.
 This is an indication that either the seeds were already infested with pathogens since the seeds were not certified.
 Also, the soil might have haboured some pathogens, since it was not treated before treatment application.
-The prevalence of disease-like symptom on the crop is an indication that this plant is liable to be infected by pathogenic agents including; fungi, bacteria, and viruses as reported by Nwufo and Ihejirika (2008).
+The prevalence of disease-like symptoms on the crop was an indication that this plant was liable to be infected by pathogenic agents including; fungi, bacteria, and viruses as reported by Nwufo and Ihejirika (2008).
 Despite a 100% disease prevalence across all treatments, greater fertilizer levels (T3 and T4) were related with lower disease incidence and severity.
-Soil amendment in the case of NPK fertilizer increases nutrient uptake by crop and consequently increases vigour to the plant which help to resist disease infection.
+Soil amendment in the case of NPK fertilizer increases nutrient uptake by crop and consequently increases vigour to the plant which helps to resist disease infection.
 This is consistent with the findings of Mbong et al. (2021b), who discovered that well-nourished plants had increased resistance to diseases.
 The presence of diseases symptoms in this study is a course for concern since these diseases are known to be economically important in developing countries.
 White spot diseases have been reported on T. occidentalis in other areas in the country (Kpu et al., 2022).
 Contrarily to the results, white spot disease was not the most prevalent symptoms in our study.
 The effect of Nitrogen fertilizer on vegetables is quite variable.
-This is due to the different response depending on the type of the pathogen.
+This is due to the different responses depending on the type of pathogen.
 At high N rates the metabolism of the plant changes: as some key enzymes of phenol metabolism have lower activity, the content of the phenolics decreases and the lignin content may be lower – all these are part of the defense system of plants against infection (Douda, 2008).
 The decreased disease severity in T3 and T4 might be attributed to greater plant vigour, which boosts physiological defenses against infections.
-In general, there is an increase in infection coefficient of pathogen if nitrogen dose is higher than the capacity of the plant to use it effectively.
-However, there is a necessary need of an adequacy between these three major elements of nutrition of the plants (Huber and Haneklaus, 2007).
-High nitrogen (N) levels often increasing disease severity by promoting succulent growth.
-Excessive nitrogen fertilizer can lead to lushing, weakening of growth that increases susceptibility to pathogens by creating favourable humid conditions for the rapid multiplication of the pathogen, thus increases infection.
+In general, there was an increase in infection coefficient of pathogen if nitrogen dose is higher than the capacity of the plant to use it effectively.
+However, there is a necessary need of adequacy between these three major elements of plant nutrition (Huber and Haneklaus, 2007).
+High nitrogen (N) levels often increase disease severity by promoting succulent growth.
+Excessive nitrogen fertilizer can lead to lushing, weakening of growth that increased susceptibility to pathogens by creating favourable humid conditions for the rapid multiplication of pathogens, thus increaseing infection.
 Adequate phosphorus (P) and potassium (K) can enhance plant defense and reduce infections.
-Indeed, the nutritional factors change the chemical composition of the cell by reinforcing their pectocellulosic membranes to prevent the penetration of pathogenic (Anderson, 2002).
+Indeed, the nutritional factors change the chemical composition of the cell by reinforcing their pectocellulosic membranes to prevent the penetration of pathogens (Anderson, 2002).

-Increased nitrogen fertilizer use encourages crop infestation by insects by decreasing plant resistance (Ge et al. 2003).
+Increased nitrogen fertilizer use encourages crop infestation by insects through decreasing plant resistance (Ge et al. 2003).
 Application of nitrogen fertilizer to the soil can modify the level of nitrogen in the diet of phloem-feeding insects, which in turn can impact their population growth.
-More nitrogen content in host plants increased the survival, longevity, fecundity, and hatchability of sucking insect pests, as does the hatching capacity of their eggs (Dogar et al. 2018).
+More nitrogen content in host plants increases the survival, longevity, fecundity, and hatchability of sucking insect pests, as does the hatching capacity of their eggs (Dogar et al. 2018).
 The presence of the Variegated grasshopper (Z. variegatus) as the most abundant pest is a call for concern.
 Equally this pest has been observed in other areas in west Africa as one of the major insect pests of T. occidentalis (Ojiako et al., 2013)